sekrell/lgtv-vpn/README.md

 ## Provide your VPN profiles
 The app expects your OpenVPN profiles to live in `/media/developer/apps/usr/palm/applications/com.sk.app.lgtv-vpn/profiles` on the TV:
-1. Copy your `.ovpn` files (and any referenced certificates/keys) into that folder.
+1. Copy your `.ovpn` files (and any referenced certificates/keys) into that folder (possible also with [webOS Dev Manager](https://github.com/webosbrew/dev-manager-desktop).
 2. Launch the app and select the desired profile from the drop-down list, then press **Connect**.

 ## Requirements
-- An LG TV with webOS that has the Homebrew Channel installed and running.
+- An LG TV with webOS that has the Homebrew Channel with root installed and running.
 - Valid OpenVPN configuration files that work with your VPN provider.

 ## Stability and troubleshooting